weeping-angel/gist-sync/docs/README.md

 ## Example

-1. Write the Code as follows:
+1. Write the Code as follows (in the repository, examples folder):

 - `get_user_id.py`